ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.020**

-    All Users **must request** any changes to ICT system/s or ICT equipment through the IT helpdesk.
-Further details are provided in [IT Security Operating Procedures - Administrators and Users](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/system-users-and-application-administrators/).
+    All Users **MUST** request any changes to systems or equipment through the process identified in the system SyOP; failing that, contact the IT Helpdesk.
+Further details are provided in [System Users and Application Administrators](system-users-and-application-administrators.md) guidance.

 ## Electronic messaging and use of the Internet

-Due to the risks associated with electronic communications such as email and the Internet, the MoJ controls and monitors usage of MoJ ICT systems in accordance with applicable legal and regulatory requirements.
+Due to the risks associated with electronic communications such as email and the Internet, the MoJ controls and monitors usage of MoJ systems in accordance with applicable legal and regulatory requirements.

-IT systems are designed to protect the MoJ from Internet borne attacks, reduce the risk of MoJ information being leaked or compromised, and, support the MoJ in providing a safe working environment.
+IT systems are designed to protect the MoJ from Internet borne attacks, reduce the risk of MoJ information being leaked or compromised, and support the MoJ in providing a safe working environment.
 This is mainly achieved through the filtering and monitoring of all Internet and e-mail traffic.

-Also, the use of any high bandwidth services, such as video steaming websites, creates network capacity issues which cause the poor performance key MoJ ICT services.
+Also, the use of any high bandwidth services, such as video steaming websites, might create network capacity issues which might cause poor performance in MoJ services.
 As such, the MoJ restricts access to the Internet based on job role.
-Amendments can be made on the submissions of a business case for approval by MoJ Operational Security Team \(OST\).
+Amendments can be made on the submissions of a business case for approval by the MoJ [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk).

 The MoJ will regard as a disciplinary offence any usage of electric communications \(e-mail and other methods such as instant messaging\) and the Internet which, breaks the law, contravenes MoJ HR policies, or involves unauthorised access or handling of material that is deemed to be inappropriate, abusive, offensive, defamatory, obscene or indecent.